Paul Winter’s 35th Annual Winter Solstice Celebration – 2014

 Winter Solstice is our contemporary take on ancient solstice rituals, when people came together during the longest night of the year to celebrate the turning point in the Earth’s journey around the sun, and the birth of a new year.
 Now in its 35th year, this cross-cultural performance within the awe-inspiring space of the Cathedral of St. John the Divine has become one of New York’s favorite holiday events.
 This year’s Solstice has a Caribbean theme, featuring Danny Rivera, revered as “the national voice of Puerto Rico.”
 His exquisite sunny voice is beloved throughout the Spanish-speaking world.
 He’ll be bringing his band and chorus from Puerto Rico to collaborate with the Consort, vocalist Theresa Thomason, and the 25 dancers and drummers of the Forces of Nature Dance Theatre.

-Danny is the only Puerto Rican to star at Carnegie Hall in four different decades (1979, 1989, 1999 and 2010).
-He has lent his voice and energy to many social, educational and peace initiatives.
-His performance at the “Paz Sin Fronteras” concert in front of 1.15 million listeners in Havana was also seen throughout the hemisphere and in Europe by hundreds of millions of television and online viewers, the biggest Latin music broadcast event ever.
+Danny is known as the “the national voice of Puerto Rico,” and is also beloved throughout the Spanish-speaking world for his passionate singing.
+Danny has delved into the rich past of Puerto Rican music, and over the course of his long career he’s recorded over seventy albums.
+The only Puerto Rican to star at Carnegie Hall in four different decades (1979, 1989, 1999, 2010), Danny has also become well-known for his activism, lending his voice and energy to many social, educational and peace initiatives.
+His performance at the “Paz Sin Fronteras” concert in front of 1.15 million listeners in Havana was shown throughout the hemisphere and in Europe to hundreds of millions television and online viewers, the biggest Latin music broadcast event ever.